 Since training under Colefax and Fowler’s grande dame Imogen Taylor, Colin Orchard has developed an outstanding reputation for combining traditional country-house style with a restrained sense of grandeur.
 His current projects include a large private residence in New York, which is being totally rebuilt.

 020–7351 5501; email@example.com

 As an interior designer, architectural historian and advocate of natural paints — with his own eco-friendly range — Edward Bulmer describes his approach as one that ‘embodies enquiry, practicality, scholarship, aesthetics, sustainability and some fun’.
-No wonder he is in demand for major projects, which currently include Arundel Castle, Glynde Place and Goodwood in Sussex.
+No wonder he is in demand for major projects, which currently include Arundel Castle, Glynde Place and Goodwood in East and West Sussex.

 01544 388535; www.edwardbulmerinteriordesign.co.uk